Ricardo-Redondo/Push_Swap/README.md

 a      b     |   a      b     |   a      b
 ```

-As you can see, the list is now completely sorted.
+The list is now completely sorted.

 But for **Radix** to know how many bits to go through (`max_bits`) it needs to find the max amount of bits needed to write the biggest index.
 - **7** -> `01111` -> needs 4 bits to write